sdepold/javascript-basics/tools/01-redis/README.md

     2. Cache only the retrieved joke (Check models/joke.caching.js for a working solution)
 3. Implement page impression tracking that stores all impressions separated by day in Redis.
 4. Can you think of a way to add the number of todays impressions into the cached HTML (See step 2.1.)?
+5. In case you create more than a single key in redis for a single day, let's convert it to hashes!
+See https://redis.io/commands#hash

 ## Pub Sub